hoangcuong2011/Good-Papers/Variable Computation in Recurrent Neural Networks.md

 would contain "google".

-It is natural to come up a question: how to create a model that do much less computation in those cases?
+It is natural to come up a question: how to create a model that does much less computation in those cases?

 Recall that in RNN, the bulk of computation comes from matrix multiplications: h_t = tanh(U h_t{-1} + V x_t) (1)